 Where does financial aid money come from?

 When your FAFSA is complete, you will be considered for federal and state aid programs, as well as for those funded by the University.

 Throughout high school and especially in the fall of your senior year, you should also check with your high school, public library, local businesses, and community organizations for scholarships.
 You may also search the U of M's One Stop Student Services Grant and Scholarship Resources site.

 How is financial need calculated?

 Your financial need is the difference between our estimates of your cost of attending the University and the amount the federal and state governments expect you and your family to contribute to those costs.

 Cost of attendance - Family resources = Financial need

 Your total expected family contribution is calculated using a federal needs analysis formula and is based on income and other data you report on the FAFSA, including your own savings and employment income.

 If you are found to have financial need, we will offer you financial aid to meet that need.
 The aid offered may be any combination of grants, loans, scholarships, or work-study.
-We encourage you to use the University's Net Cost Calculator for Future Freshmen to get a sense for the need-based aid for which you might be eligible.
-(Future transfer students should visit this Cost of Attendance Calculator.)
+We encourage you to use the University's Net Price Calculator to get a sense for the need-based aid for which you might be eligible.

 How can I use my financial aid?